vinceskahan/v5wiki/installer-options.md

 - manual configuration for init.d/systemd
 - manual configuration for ancillary configs
 - full path or setting of PATH required to run executables
+- might require root for install, depending on where the install goes
+- might require root for running, depending on hardware and where install goes
 - requires download and extract before install

 ## pip